zoolanders/documentation/02.extensions/zooorder/03.troubleshooting/02.faq/docs.md

     category: docs
 ---

-* **Where the default ordering of items on the Category view is set?** - It is configured in the application settings.
+* **"Where can be set the default Items ordering for the Category view?** - It is configured in the application settings.

 * **Is it possible to set ordering of items within one category?** - ZOOorder allows to add the module to the category page where you can specify the ordering params for this category.